elastic/azure-marketplace/README.md

   </td><td><code>Large</code></td></tr>

   <tr><td>vmDataNodeCount</td><td>int</td>
-    <td>The number of data nodes you wish to deploy.
-Must be greater than 0.
+    <td>The number of data nodes you wish to deploy. <strong>Must be greater than 0</strong>.
     </td><td><code>3</code></td></tr>

   <tr><td>storageAccountType</td><td>string</td>
     <td>The storage account type of the attached disks.
 Choose either <code>Default</code> or <code>Standard</code>.
-    The <code>Default</code> storage account type will be Premium Storage for VMs that support Premium Storage and Standard Storage for those that do not.
+    The <code>Default</code> storage account type will be Premium Storage for VMs that support Premium Storage and Standard Storage for those that do not. <code>Standard</code> will use Standard Storage.
     </td><td><code>Default</code></td></tr>

   <tr><td>dataNodesAreMasterEligible</td><td>string</td>